husamuel/Kubernetes-LLM/README.md

 ### 2. Building the Application

-I went with microservices where each part runs independently and communicates through REST APIs.
+I went with modular architecture inspired in microservices where each part runs independently and communicates through REST APIs.
 This made sense because I could scale services separately, deploy them independently, and keep the codebase organized.

 The stack is straightforward, Python with FastAPI for the servers, GPT-2 Medium as the LLM, and MongoDB for storage.
 Each service runs in its own Docker container.
 The flow works like this: gateway receives a POST to `/generate` with a prompt, processes it as JSON, forwards to the LLM service which generates a response, sends it back to the gateway and then to the client.
 Meanwhile, it also sends the data to the storage API that persists everything in MongoDB.